 Met a guy who protested the Vietnam War at this exact spot almost 50 years ago.
 We had a friendly chat.
 He said NBC wanted an interview, but he wasn’t sure if he should do it.
 I think he was worried how it might be edited.
 Can’t say I blame him.

 When the speeches started I listened politely, but to be honest I’ve heard it all before, if not always in an English accent.
 Although I lean left, that doesn’t silence my inner critic.
 “REJECT THE PRESIDENT ELECT!” said one speaker, a few minutes after Trump stopped being that.
 Timing is everything.

 “We’re here because of an ancient electoral system” is another quote scribbled in my notes.
 Of the criticisms you can make about the college, “ancient” doesn’t strike me as being a good one; the Magna Carta, which was a pretty big step in the right direction for freedom, is about 500 years older.

 “There cannot be progress without struggle,” I also heard, more or less a quote from the great Frederick Douglass.
 I wasn’t exactly sure what the speaker was hoping to achieve other than street cred, but amen, brother.

 The music wasn’t bad.
 ‘London Calling’ gave way to ‘Dancing on the street’ — more like jumping up and down to keep warm — then ‘Son of a preacher man’.
 At one point a man walked by playing polka music on his own sound system.
 He may have been at the wrong protest.

 *Along with an unhealthy dose of fanciful propaganda from the usual mainstream suspects, all in aid of making us believe we’re choosing between candidates capable of taking the country in radically different directions.
-Hey, I wrote this for a small conservative town newspaper in a conservative state.
+Hey, I wrote this for a conservative small town newspaper in a conservative state.
 What did you expect, Truthout?